fluffles64/MarkosoftEngine/README.md

 - **Multithreading Capabilities**: Features multithreading to render thousands of concurrent objects with support of up to 4 threads.
 - **SDL2 API**: Uses SDL2 for rendering graphics and handling user input.
 - **Sample Game**: Includes a demonstration game to illustrate the engine's capabilities and functionalities.

+## Changelog

+- **v1.0.0**:
+  - Addressed a known issue that caused FPS to drop when rendering too many textures at once.
+This is no longer the case.

 ## Requirements